varzenbot/remoteCar/README.md

 # remoteCar
-Raspberry Pi Zero W controls a L298N driver in C++
+Raspberry Pi Zero W controlled home mapping car; C++

+elements:
+a L298N motor driver
+a passive buzzer
+an ultrasonic sensor

+the ports used for each element are set inside defines.hpp

+The car will use the ultrasonic sonar combined with wireless signals to find it's location in space and create a map of the house.